Why A Journal?

-The world said goodbye to a great actress and wonderful person at the end of 2016.
+The world said goodbye to a great actress and a wonderful person at the end of 2016.
 Carrie Fisher may have been lost to the world, but not lost were the journal reflections that she kept during her life.
 Especially endearing was the journal she kept while filming Star Wars as Princess Leia.
 That journal she turned into a best-selling book, The Princess Diarist.

 Other great people, from Richard Franklin to Winston Churchill, many of history’s greatest achievers have kept a journal or diary at some point in their lives.

 Journaling is not what made these great figures what they were.
 Nor am I saying that keeping a journal by itself will be enough to make you ‘great’ or write a best-selling autobiography or fiction novel.
 But what I AM saying is that these folks are onto something with the idea of keeping a journal.
-In actuality, there are a ton of very valuable benefits to journaling that make it worth your consideration.
+In actuality, there are a ton of very valuable benefits to journaling that makes it worth your consideration.
 Here are just some of them…

 It’s a Record